Account settings and security

 Set up the Phare Telegram integration to receive alerts when your website or server is down.

-Love the speed and simplicity of Telegram?
-This integration brings Phare alerts directly to your Telegram chats, perfect for teams that prefer its secure, lightweight messaging experience.
+Love the privacy and simplicity of Telegram?
+This integration brings Phare alerts directly to your Telegram chats, perfect for groups that prefer its secure, lightweight messaging experience.
 Set it up in your integrations dashboard.

 ## Configuration